-In the case of Ni isotopes, the proton number Z=28 is a magic core.
-Shell-model calculations for Ni isotopes assuming 56Ni as an inert core were performed in 1960's [17, 18].
-Modern interactions in the fp-shell include GXPF1A [19,20] and KB3G [21].
-In general, the GXPF1A and the KB3G interactions give similar results.
-A new T=1 effective interaction (XT) for the $f{5/2}$, $p{3/2}$, $p{1/2}$, $g{9/2}$ model space has been obtained by fitting the experimental data of Ni isotopes from A=57 to A=78 and N=50 isotones for 89Cu to 100Sn [22].
+In the case of Ni isotopes, the proton number Z = 28 is a magic core. shell-model calculations for Ni isotopes assuming 56Ni as an inert core were performed in 1960's [20,21].
+Modern interactions in the fp shell include GXPF1A [17,18] and KB3G [22].
+A new T = 1 effective interaction (XT) for the $f{5/2}$, $p{3/2}$, $p{1/2}$, $g{9/2}$ model space has been obtained by fitting the experimental data of Ni isotopes from A = 57 to A = 78 and N = 50 isotones for 89Cu to 100Sn [23].
 Calculations with the XT interaction, which assume a closed 56Ni core, are very fast compared to calculations with the GXPF1A interaction, which require the complete basis in the fp model space with a closed 40Ca core.
-Fig. 3 shows comparisons of predictions using the GXPF1A interaction (left panel) and the XT interaction (right panel) to experimental values.
-The current analysis approach yields spectroscopic factors that cluster around the large-basis shell-model predictions.
-Due to difficulties in identifying states at higher excitation energy, only SF values for a few states less than 3 MeV are obtained from calculations using the GXPF1A interaction.
+Figure 3 shows comparisons of predictions using the GXPF1A interaction (left panel) and the XT interaction (right panel) to experimental values.
+The extracted spectroscopic factors cluster around the large-basis shell-model predictions.
+Because of difficulties in identifying states at higher excitation energy, only SF values for a few states less than 3 MeV are obtained from calculations using the GXPF1A interaction.
 More states from calculations using the XT interaction can be compared to data as shown in the right panel.
+The data and the predictions agree to within a factor of 2.
+The scatter in the calculated values is large compared to experimental uncertainties, which are estimated to be around 40% as indicated by the dashed lines above and below the solid line.
+For small calculated